hzhu007/rshell/README.md

 #Rshell
 ##Introduction
 This program is a command shell called *rshell*.
+Rshell uses syscalls fork(), waitpid()and execp() to execute commands from user input.
 It can perform the following steps:

 1. Print a command prompt `[rshell]username@hostname $ `